karm435/convobeat.github.io/_pages/privacypolicy.md

 <br>

 ## 3.0 How we keep and secure the Personal Information we collect
-All the data provided by you stays on the device and if wish delete all the data simply delete the app
+All the data provided by you stays on the device.